-Meanwhile, also growing in Company The realization that women in management positions not only promote diversity and therefore image, but that a higher proportion of women also has a direct impact on corporate profits.
+Meanwhile, also growing in Companies The realization that women in management positions not only promote diversity and therefore image, but that a higher proportion of women also has a direct impact on corporate profits.
 Why is there comparatively little here?

 A study now looks at the career experiences of a group of female managers and what helps them to rise and which factors hinder their careers.